Daniel Sturridge boosted Liverpool's striking ranks when he arrived at Anfield from Chelsea on the second day of 2013.

 The goals kept coming for the instinctive finisher, who notched a first professional hat-trick with a sumptuous treble during the Reds' 3-1 victory over Fulham on May 12, 2013.

-Although injury hindered Sturridge's 2013-14 pre-season preparations, the No.15 hit the ground running by scoring in each of the first five fixtures and further developing his prolific partnership with Luis Suarez.
+Although injury hindered Sturridge's 2013-14 pre-season preparations, the No.15 hit the ground running by scoring in each of the first five fixtures and further developing his sublime partnership with Luis Suarez.